-The total pension liability in the June 30, 2022, actuarial valuation was determined using an individual entry age normal actuarial cost method.
-The long-term rate of return on pension plan investments used in the determination of the total liability is 6.50 percent.
+The total pension liability in the June 30, 2023, actuarial valuation was determined using an individual entry-age normal actuarial cost method.
+The long-term rate of return on pension plan investments used in the determination of the total liability is 7.0 percent.
 This assumption is based on a review of inflation and investments return assumptions from a number of national investment consulting firms.
 The review provided a range of return investment return rates deemed to be reasonable by the actuary.
-An investment return of 6.50 percent was deemed to be within that range of reasonableness for financial reporting purposes.
+An investment return of 7.0 percent was deemed to be within that range of reasonableness for financial reporting purposes.

-Inflation is assumed to be 2.25 percent for the General Employees Plan.
-Benefit increases after retirement are assumed to be 1.25 percent for the General Employees Plan.
+Inflation is assumed to be 2.25 percent for the General Employees Plan, Police and Fire Plan, and the Correctional Plan.
+Benefit increases after retirement are assumed to be 1.25 percent for the General Employees Plan, 1% for the Police and Fire Plan, and 2 percent for the Correctional Plan.

-Salary growth assumptions in the General Employees Plan range in annual increments from 10.25 percent after one year of service to 3.0 percent after 27 years.
+Salary growth assumptions in the General Employees Plan range in annual increments from 10.25 percent after one year of service to 3.0 percent after 27 years of service.
+In the Police and Fire Plan, salary growth assumptions range from 11.75 percent after one year of service to 3.0 percent after 24 years of service.
+In the Correctional Plan, salary growth assumptions range from 11.0 percent at age 20 to 3.0 percent at age 60.

 Mortality rates for the General Employees Plan are based on the Pub-2010 General Employee Mortality Table.
+Mortality rates for the Police and Fire Plan and the Correctional Plans are based on the Pub-2010 Public Safety Employee Mortality tables.
 The tables are adjusted slightly to fit PERA's experience.

 Actuarial assumptions for the General Employees Plan are reviewed every four years.
-The most recent four-year experience study for the General Employees Plan was completed in 2019.
-The assumption changes were adopted by the Board and became effective with the July 1, 2020, actuarial valuation.
+The most recent four-year experience study for the General Employees Plan was completed in 2022.
+The assumption changes were adopted by the Board and became effective with the July 1, 2023 actuarial valuation.
+The most recent four-year experience studies for the Police and Fire and the Correctional Plan were completed in 2020 were adopted by the Board and became effective with the July 1, 2021 actuarial valuation.

-The following changes in actuarial assumptions and plan provisions occurred in 2022:
+The following changes in actuarial assumptions and plan provisions occurred in 2023: